rbrown146/Gov_Election_Analytics/index.md

 For 2020, the **simple model** predicts **Biden 37%, Trump 55%**.
 The **complex model** predicts **Biden 37%, Trump 50%**.

 Are these models correct?
 Likely not.
+Biden earning only 37% of the vote in Iowa seems far off to me.
 Even though the models perform well on the test data, polls for each election are likely correlated with each other.
 Additionally, the models would likely be more accurate if they took into account demographic factors for each state and if there was more training data.
 If the models happen to be correct, however, then expect to see Iowa stay red and North Carolina turn blue in 2020.

 ![](./Images/states.png)